vidalme/gradientdiscipline/README.md

 #### [ [ 15/12/2023 ] ]

-#### Planning ---> Nana course (jenkins), no need to go too deep, but this is spaced repetition strategy, ive studied jenkins a month or so ago, now time to get some recolection.
+#### Planning ---> Nana course (jenkins), no need to go too deep, but this is spaced repetition strategy, i've studied jenkins a month or so ago, now time to get some recolection and at the same time build more repos on git to show off some 'projects'

 #### Execution --->